webstack/webstack-django-sorting/README.md

 provides sorting links for table headers.
 It is the perfect companion of [django-pagination](https://github.com/zyga/django-pagination).

+There are other powerful projects to sort tables such as [django-tables2](https://django-tables2.readthedocs.io/) but I don't like the high level `render_table` tag because it requires to define the CSS in `Table` classes or to write custom templates.

 A demonstration of the features is provided in `testproj` directory.

 ## Features